microsoft/FluidFramework/packages/dds/merge-tree/docs/Attribution.md

 1. Intern user objects
 2. Intern attribution objects
+3. If a range of sequence numbers all have the same attribution information, store it as such
-3. Allow "equivalent timestamp" policy injection: it's unlikely any app needs millisecond or better accuracy on the server ack timestamp for attribution purposes.
+4. Allow "equivalent timestamp" policy injection: it's unlikely any app needs millisecond or better accuracy on the server ack timestamp for attribution purposes.
   There should be a configurable policy for how timestamps get binned.
 Basic implementations could bin on a fixed cadence, but for even more compact files a dynamic bin size policy with larger bins for less recent data could also give a reasonable user experience

-4. If a range of sequence numbers all have the same attribution information, store it as such
+Optimizations 1 through 3 are all things that standard compression algorithms can detect: interning objects is essentially [dictionary compression](https://en.wikipedia.org/wiki/Dictionary_coder) and compressing adjacent ranges is [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding), so before going through the trouble of writing bespoke compression code we should experiment with things like [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) and [DEFLATE](https://en.wikipedia.org/wiki/Deflate).
+For the purposes of illustration, the following sections will outline how the bespoke code might look.

 #### Interning